 By life coach and mom, Janine Lloyd.

-The lack of time and the pressure to do more and more with less and less is exhausting.
-With hardly any time leftover in a day, I am sure you cannot even imagine having even one little hour of time to yourself?
+The lack of time and the overwhelming pressure on moms to do more and more (with less and less!) is exhausting.
+With hardly any time left over in a day, I’m sure you cannot imagine having even an hour of time to yourself?

-I am here to tell you that you can!
-I promise that if you try out these tips – even just one or two of them – you will change the way you look at time so that you can get a little self-love in your life.
+I’m here to tell you that you can!
+I promise that if you try out these tips – even just one or two of them – you’ll change the way you look at time so that you can get a little more me-time in your life.